 But, Wait!
 Aren’t Nanoparticles Dangerous?

+That little amount that gets through is too low to cause any harm.
+It’s not my personal opinion.
 The European Union thinks so too.
-The Scientific Committee On Consumer Safety has concluded that zinc oxide nanoparticles “at a concentration up to 25% as a UV-filter in sunscreens, can be considered not to pose a risk of adverse effects in humans after dermal application.”
+The Scientific Committee On Consumer Safety concluded that zinc oxide nanoparticles “at a concentration up to 25% as a UV-filter in sunscreens, can be considered not to pose a risk of adverse effects in humans after dermal application.”

-Zinc oxide nanoparticles are only banned from spray sunscreens because of the risk of inhalation (but you shouldn’t use those anyway).
-When applied topically, they pose no risk to human health.
+Zinc oxide nanoparticles are only banned from spray sunscreens because of the risk of inhalation (but you shouldn’t use spray sunscreens anyway!).

 What Are The Best Sunscreens With Zinc Oxide?